rohithreddy009/Medium/README.md

 Blogger Website

-- Blogger website similar to medium where user can post blogs
+- Blogger website similar to medium where user can express their opinions, share their journey and explore a world of ideas
 ## Tech Stack

 **Client:** React (Typescript), TailwindCSS

-**Server:** Cloudflare Workers
+**Server:** Cloudflare Workers (Hono)

-**Authentication:** Zod, JWT, TypeInference
+**Authentication & Validation:** Zod, JWT

 **Database:** Postgresql